-Came to Nikau in February 2014 by transfer from a private charitable trust.
-The purpose of the fund is to assist and promote the interests of individuals permanently residing in the Kāpiti area who have mental health and developmental difficulties, with a focus on assisting the beneficiaries into employment and educating the public about the positive contribution that these people can make to their workplace and the community.
+Transferred to Nikau in February 2014, the purpose of the fund is to assist and promote the interests of individuals permanently residing in the Kāpiti area who have mental health and developmental difficulties.
+The focus is on assisting the beneficiaries into employment and educating the public about the positive contribution that these people can make to their workplace and the community.

 Kevin and Julia O'Connor Endowment Fund